 Install Istio in a multi-primary mode on different Kubernetes clusters via the following command.

-Execute the.
+Execute the multi-cluster kubeconfig creator tool.
 By default, the Kubernetes Operator is scoped to the

 multi cluster cli.